 Take a look at this video of MERLIC's Designer.
 It shows how to build a customized frontend to check fuses based on a simple MERLIC application.

-MERLIC realizes a highly user-friendly and efficient workflow.
-Consequently, the support for multiple languages is a key feature.
-Therefore, MERLIC is available in the following languages: simplified and traditional Chinese, English, French, German, Italian, Japanese, Spanish, and Thai.
+MERLIC realizes a highly user-friendly and efficient workflow and is available in the following languages: simplified Chinese, English, German, and Japanese.

-Imagine this: Not only the graphical user interface (GUI) is translated, but even the entire standard documentation is available in these languages.
+All parts of the graphical user interface (GUI) are translated and even most of the standard documentation is available in these languages including the complete MERLIC manual.

 Get more information about process integration with MERLIC in this video.